Fees & Financial Aid

 All four courses are offered during the Spring–Summer semester.
 Some courses are offered in the Fall and Winter semesters.

-Once you have successfully completed all four courses with a cumulative GPA of 2.5 or greater, you will automatically progress to Year 3 (Semester 5) of the degree program.
+Once you have successfully completed all four courses with a cumulative GPA of 2.5 or greater, you will automatically progress to Year 3 (Semester 5) of the degree program as a returning student.
+No further application is required.

 Have a question about Degree Completion?
 Please get in touch – we're happy to help!